weakly_connected_component()#

 reachable from the node in an undirected version of the graph.

-Components are identified by the object in the component with the smallest internal identifier.
+Components are identified by the node in the component with the smallest internal identifier.

 In an undirected graph, the weakly connected component is the same as the connected component.